rm511130/Concourse-Workshop/README.md

 fly -t
 ```

 - Now click once on the `TAB` key.
+It should have filled out the command with the word: `workshop`.

-Now double-click on the `TAB` key.
+- Now add an extra `SPACE` and double-click on the `TAB` key.
+It should show you all the options available to you.

 - Now let's create a `lab01.yml` file that will define you very 1st Concourse [Task](https://concourse-ci.org/tasks.html).
 Please execute the following command: